Frallmeister/swingtrader-app/docs/data/features.md

 The default Bollinger length is 20 rows with 2 standard deviations, both calibratable through the `bollinger_length` and `bollinger_num_std` arguments on `add_volatility_features` and the `length` and `num_std` arguments on the Bollinger indicators.
 The middle band is the simple moving average, and the outer bands sit `num_std` rolling standard deviations away, leaving the first `length - 1` rows of each series missing until the window is full.
 The rolling standard deviation is the population standard deviation (`ddof=0`), matching John Bollinger's original definition and most charting platforms; implementations that use the sample standard deviation (`ddof=1`) produce slightly wider bands for the same `length`.

 Raw `true_range`, `atr`, `bollinger_bands`, and the price-unit `adr` column are expressed in the input price units and are not comparable across tickers, so `add_volatility_features` only appends the scale-invariant `adr_percent`, `atr_percent`, `bollinger_bandwidth`, and `bollinger_percent_b` columns. `true_range`, `atr`, `adr`, and `bollinger_bands` are exposed as standalone indicators, analogous to `macd`, so consumers such as exploratory analysis and the frontend application can obtain absolute price-unit values directly.
 The volatility module is intended to later host additional range and dispersion measures.

+## Volume Features

+The volume feature orchestrator is `swingtrader.data.features.volume.add_volume_features`.
+It validates and copies the canonical market-price dataframe, calculates `turnover_zscore`, and appends the feature while preserving the input index and row order.

+Turnover is calculated as `adjusted_close * volume`.
+The public `turnover` indicator returns either this raw value or `log1p(turnover)` when `log=True`.
+Using adjusted close avoids artificial historical turnover jumps caused by corporate-action adjustments, while the logarithmic transform compresses the strong right skew commonly present in turnover.

+`turnover_zscore` measures how unusual the current turnover is relative to the same instrument's recent history:

+`(current turnover - prior median) / prior population standard deviation`.

+The reference statistics use only the preceding `length - 1` observations; the current row is excluded.
+A `length` of 252 therefore compares the current row with the previous 251 trading rows.
+The first `length - 1` rows for each provider/ticker group remain missing, and a reference window with zero standard deviation also produces a missing value.

+The feature builder defaults to `turnover_zscore_length=252` and `turnover_zscore_log=True`.
+Raw-turnover normalization remains available by setting `turnover_zscore_log=False`.
+The standalone indicator instead defaults to `log=False`, so callers explicitly opt into the transform outside the model-feature pipeline.

+The feature is point-in-time safe: no future observations are used, and the current turnover does not influence its own reference median or standard deviation.
+Calculations are isolated within each provider/ticker group, so one instrument's turnover history cannot leak into another's.

 ## Market Structure